 organisations still need to address other Brexit issues, including privacy

 notice updates and the appointment of an EU representative where necessary.

 Please see the detail below for more information on these issues.

 The BHBIA's guidance for members

 - See our 'Data Protection Update – Brexit Implications' and 'Brexit Implications - Nominating a Representative' guides, under 'Guidance Notes' in the Privacy and Data Protection section of the website.
-These have both now been updated with the latest (January 2021) information.
+These have both now been updated with the latest (June 2021) information.

-- You can also tune into the recording of our 'Brexit and Data Protection Implications' webinar, held on 13 November, to hear the guidance clearly explained by members of the Ethics & Compliance Committee.
+- You can also tune into the recording of our 'Brexit and Data Protection Implications' webinar, held on 13 November 2020, to hear the guidance clearly explained by members of the Ethics & Compliance Committee.

 The BHBIA’s Ethics & Compliance Committee is providing this guidance as general information for its members.
 It is not legal advice and should not be relied upon as such.
 Specific legal advice should be taken in relation to any specific legal problems or matters.
 Whilst every reasonable effort is made to ensure the information is accurate, no responsibility for its accuracy or for any consequences of relying on it is assumed by the BHBIA.